GodotMisogi/AeroFuse.jl/docs/src/howto.md

 Fs, Ms   = surface_dynamics(system; axes = ax)
 ````

-A Trefftz plane integration is employed to obtain farfield forces.
+A Trefftz plane integration is performed to compute farfield forces.

 !!! note
     The farfield forces are usually more accurate compared to nearfield forces, as the components do not interact as in the evaluation of the Biot-Savart integrals for the latter.